Home Directory Storage Quota

 Important

-Utilize /work and /scratch
+Utilize /projects and /scratch

 Note